 Regarding the individual tests behaviors, Test 1.4.1 obtains the highest gains, as expected.
 Test 1.4.2 has some losses with respect to 1.4.1 in terms of BD-Rate, but in turn, it has smaller encoding run-times, given that it enables fast encoder estimation decisions.
 Finally, Test 1.4.3 has lower gains than 1.4.2, since the LIP algorithm is applied on a smaller number of all the blocks available (1×4 and 4×1 TUs are not allowed), thereby reducing the total complexity.

-[5]
+Additional information

+Additional simulations have been performed:

+LIP on top of the combination described in JVET-K0348 [5] that includes multiple reference lines, bilateral reference line filtering, simplified PDPC and 65 directional modes for intra prediction with results provided in Table XV.

+LIP results for the 4:2:0 TGM screen content sequences from JCT-VC-U1015 [6] with results provided in Table XVI.

+Table XV: Results summary for 49 frames on the VTM software on top of the tool combination described in [5]